fkiwy/unTimely_Catalog_explorer/README.md

     Declination in decimal degrees.
 - box_size : int, optional
     Image size in arcseconds.
 The default is 100.
+- cone_search_radius : int, optional
+    Cone search radius in arcseconds.
+If specified, a cone search will be performed (instead of a box search) around the given coordinates within the given radius.
 - show_result_table_in_browser : bool, optional
     Whether to show the result table in your browser (columns can be sorted).
 The default is False.
 - save_result_table : bool, optional